India to issue new safety rules for A320neos: aviation secretary

-NEW DELHI (Reuters) - India will issue new safety protocols for airlines operating Airbus (AIR.PA) A320neo aircraft fitted with Pratt & Whitney engines, the civil aviation secretary said, after temporary grounding orders affected the planes last year.
+NEW DELHI (Reuters) - India will issue new safety protocols for airlines operating Airbus A320neo aircraft fitted with Pratt & Whitney engines, the civil aviation secretary said, after temporary grounding orders affected the planes last year.

 Indian low-cost airlines IndiGo and GoAir were forced to ground A320neo aircraft on several occasions due to issues related to their engines.

-IndiGo, GoAir, aircraft manufacturer Airbus and engine maker Pratt & Whitney (UTX.N) met Indian civil aviation ministry officials on Tuesday to discuss the engine issues.
+IndiGo, GoAir, aircraft manufacturer Airbus and engine maker Pratt & Whitney met Indian civil aviation ministry officials on Tuesday to discuss the engine issues.

 The Directorate General of Civil Aviation (DGCA) would issue safety rules for airlines in one week, civil aviation secretary R. N. Choubey told Reuters.